grafana/agent/docs/sources/flow/setup/install/docker.md

  - ../../install/docker/
 ---

-# Install Grafana Agent in flow mode on Docker
+# Run Grafana Agent in flow mode in a Docker container

-Grafana Agent is available as Docker images on the following platforms:
+Grafana Agent is available as a Docker container image on the following platforms:

-* [Linux containers][] for AMD64 and ARM64 computers.
+* [Linux containers][] for AMD64 and ARM64.
-* [Windows containers][] for AMD64 computers.
+* [Windows containers][] for AMD64.

 [Linux containers]: #run-a-linux-docker-container
 [Windows containers]: #run-a-windows-docker-container